zoquero/vcloudtools/README.md

 ![Sample of a generated diagram](https://github.com/zoquero/vcloudtools/raw/master/diagramsamples/vcloud.thumbnail.png "Sample of a generated diagram")

-vCloud Director web UI is the tool to manage your cloud, but these non-interactive tools really can help you in some situations.

 It **requires** [vCloud SDK for PHP for vCloud Suite 5.5](https://developercenter.vmware.com/web/sdk/5.5.0/vcloud-php).
 Don't forget to add it's folder to your **```include_path```** setting in your php.ini

 Tested on Ubuntu 15.04 64b with PHP 5.6.4 against vCloud Director 5.5